Muhumuza7325/OMD/README.md

 If you use or adapt any files from this repository, you must give appropriate credit.
 Please provide a link to the license and indicate if changes were made.
 You can include the following attribution statement in your work:

 "[File Name] from [Muhumuza7325] by @Muhumuza7325 is licensed under CC BY-NC 4.0.
-To view a copy of this license, visit [link to license]."
+To view a copy of this license, visit [https://github.com/Muhumuza7325/Muhumuza7325/blob/main/LICENSE.txt]."

 ### License Information